microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-list-customsecurityattributedefinitions.md

 ### Example 1: Get all custom security attributes

-The following example gets all custom security attributes in a tenant.
+The following example gets all custom security attribute definitions in a tenant.

 #### Request
 <!-- {